GitFutureTrunks/GFT-wallet/README.md

 		Player.Functions.AddItem('wallet', 1, nil, info, {["quality"] = 100})
 ```

-# Lastly add this to your shops resource
+# Lastly add this to your shops resource (Be sure you have Jim-Shops!)
 ```
 { name = "wallet", price = 100, amount = 10 },
 ```